 Here is a quick summary of what the research on the ketogenic diet/fasting is revealing

-• With mouse studies, dramatic benefits are observed when dietary intervention is combined with cancer therapy such as radiation therapy and chemotherapy.
+Mouse studies have shown dramatic benefits when dietary intervention is combined with cancer therapies such as radiation therapy and chemotherapy.

-Though we didn't go into the details here, there are other studies (human and some canine) that are showing that
+Though we didn't go into the details here, there are other studies (human and some canine) that show that

-• There is strong evidence that fasting reduces the toxic side effects of chemotherapy in human patients.
-(A canine patient study has also been carried out)
+There is strong evidence that fasting reduces the toxic side effects of chemotherapy in human patients.
+(A canine patient studies have also been carried out)

 CCA is launching several related studies.
 We'll share more details in future articles.